 Primal garage rock rhythms and a maelstrom of distorted psychedelic guitars gave Carter’s classic 60s-style songwriting a very modern feel.

-Live, New Zealand’s pop export Straightjacket Fits could trash and thrash things up gloriously.
-Sweat running down his face, with his shirt drenched, Carter was a tense angry young man slashing at his guitar and delivering lyrics in an acrid, edgy voice reminiscent of This Years Model-period Elvis Costello.
+Live, Sweat running down his face, with his shirt drenched, Carter was a tense angry young man slashing at his guitar and delivering lyrics in an acrid, edgy voice reminiscent of This Years Model-period Elvis Costello.

-Writer-vocalist-guitarist Andrew Brough was replaced in 1991 with guitarist Mark Petersen, who used his Rickenbacker to deliver a slew of intoxicating Beatles-esque riffs.
+After a gruelling tour, writer-vocalist-guitarist Andrew Brough quit the band and was replaced by guitarist Mark Peterson, who used his Rickenbacker to deliver a slew of intoxicating Beatles-esque riffs.

 Following the 1993 LP Blow and a tour of America with The Bats, the band dissolved.